sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 **General Section of Prophet model**

-* Select Date column in DS column section
+* Set Date column in DS column field
-* Select Y as target here sales column is our target
+* Set Y as target here sales column is our target
-* select Growth as linear or Logistic
+* Set Growth as linear or Logistic
 * We are using prophet model so that is self-sufficient to select seasonality in auto mode
 * Select mode of seasonality as additive or multiplicative
 * At last but not the least Provide Interval for the Forecast between 0 to 1